-Steve and Cheryl Schlangen, of Albany, Honored for their Conservation Efforts
+Janski Farms, of St. Augusta, Honored for their Conservation Efforts

-The Schlangens will be recognized in December at the annual convention of the Minnesota Association of Soil and Water Conservation Districts (MASWCD) in Bloomington, Minn.
+The Janskis will be recognized at the annual convention of the Minnesota Association of Soil and Water Conservation Districts (MASWCD) in Bloomington, Minn.
 The Farmer Magazine will present them, along with other counties’ Outstanding Conservationists, with a certificate for their dedication to conservation.

 “It is an honor to be selected and recognized for our efforts,” said Daniel.
 “But we certainly were not expecting this recognition.
 We would not be able to do what we do without our family, employees, and the SWCD guidance.
 They play a large role in our farm being successful.”